ArfatulAsif/EasyBanglish-ONTORPONTHIK-KUET-BITFEST-2025/README.md

 ### 4. **Customizable Bangla Fonts for PDFs**
 - **Font Selection**: Allow users to choose from various Bangla fonts when generating PDFs.

+### 5. **Dockerization**
+- **Containerized Deployment**: Dockerize the application to ensure consistent environments across development, testing, and production, improving the portability and scalability of the application.

 ## Role-based Access Control 🚪